8.24. Mono Mixeur

 Coefficient appliqué à chaque canal.
 Les valeurs vont de -5,000 à 5,000.
 Comme les valeurs par défaut sont égales, dans les trois canaux, l’image est grise.

-Blending Options, Preview and Split view
+Blending Options, Preview, Merge filter, Split view

 These are common features described in Section 8.1.1, « Fonctions communes aux couleurs ».